 The yolk of the egg is most rich in the vitamin, although the whole of the egg is beneficial to your hair and nails.
 If you want to maximise the amount of the vitamin your body absorbs from the eggs, then it is important to ensure that they are fully cooked before you eat them.
-This is because raw egg whites contain a protein called dietary avidin which binds to biotin and stops it from being absorbed to the body.
+This is because raw egg whites contain a protein called dietary avidin which binds to biotin and stops it from being absorbed into the body.
 This protein is removed when the egg is cooked.

 Almonds are a healthy and easy-to-eat snack that have a myriad of health benefits, particularly for your hair skin and nails.
 They are also a good source of biotin on the go.
 One handful (or approximately a quarter of a cup) of almonds contains approximately 1.5 mcg of biotin.
 So, whilst they are not the most biotin rich food source on this list, they are the easiest to incorporate into a busy lifestyle and enjoy on the move.

 If you cannot find or do not like, almonds then other nuts and seeds are also biotin rich and a great choice.
 Peanuts, walnuts and pecan nuts all contain small amounts of biotin, whilst roasted sunflower seeds contain 2.6 mcg per handful.
 What is more, snacking on nuts and seeds is a great way to reduce your sugar intake and control any negative food cravings.

 All dairy products contain varying levels of biotin, but the way to ingest the most biotin from your dairy is by eating cheese.
-The amount of biotin your portion of cheese contains will depend on the kind of cheese you choose: a University of Nebraska study found that the two cheeses than contain the highest levels of biotin are blue cheese and camembert, however the amount of biotin was shown to vary wildly from cheese to cheese.
+The amount of biotin your portion of cheese contains will depend on the kind of cheese you choose: a University of Nebraska study found that the two kinds of cheeses that contain the highest levels of biotin are blue cheese and camembert, however, the amount of biotin was shown to vary wildly from cheese to cheese.